 SFSC’s Dental Hygiene Clinic is located in Building T, Highlands Campus.
-The facility provides private treatment to the public and is handicapped accessible.
+The clinic provides private treatment to the public and is handicapped accessible.
 The clinic is primarily a teaching and learning classroom, where dental hygiene students practice to become competent professionals.
-Services are performed by students under direct supervision of a licensed dentist and licensed dental hygienists and may proceed at a slower pace than at a licensed dentist’s office.
+Services are performed by students under direct supervision of a licensed dentist and licensed dental hygienists and may proceed at a slower pace than at a dentist’s office.
 Student/instructor interaction requires many stopping points but also assures your treatment meets the highest standards of care.
-As a patient, you should expect your appointment to take up to three hours, and it may take more than one appointment to complete needed treatment.
+As a patient, you should expect your appointment to take up to three hours and more than one appointment may be required to complete the treatment.

 Patients are assured of receiving the highest standards of care.

 Service is by appointment only.
 For more information, call the front desk: 863-784-7020.
 If you must cancel for any reason, please give us a 24-hour notice so that the student can find another patient.
-They depend on treating a patient every session to complete graduation requirements.
-Two missed appointments result in discontinuation of treatment.
+They depend on treating a patient every session to complete their graduation requirements.
+Two missed appointments result in treatment being discontinued.

 Services Provided

-The Dental Hygiene Clinic provides the preventive services dental hygienists typically perform.
+The Dental Hygiene Clinic provides the preventive services dental hygienists typically perform, including:

 • Comprehensive oral exam

-• Oral Hygiene Therapy for adults and children-scaling and polishing
+• Oral hygiene Tterapy for adults and children-scaling and polishing

 • X-rays – full mouth, bite-wing, and panoramic